-A Minister must not approve or decline a grant without first receiving written advice from officials on the merits of the proposed grant or group of grants (see exceptions below for non-competitive grants).
+A decision-maker must not approve or decline a grant without first receiving written advice from officials on the merits of the proposed grant or group of grants (see exceptions below for non-competitive grants).

-A Minister or an official who approves or declines a grant must record the decision in writing, including the reasons for the decision (and any departure from the recommendation of officials), having regard to the grant guidelines and the key principle of achieving value for money, and manage these records in accordance with the requirements of the SR Act (see exceptions below for non-competitive grants).
+A Minister or an official who approves or declines a grant must record the decision in writing, including the reasons for the decision (and any departure from the recommendation of officials), having regard to the grant guidelines (if any), the selection criteria and the key principle of achieving value for money, and manage these records in accordance with the requirements of the SR Act (see exceptions below for non-competitive grants).